LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

 This script displays the current directory contents, including hidden files and in long format ^ 4-listmorefiles
 5-listfilesdigitonly - This script displays the current directory's contents in long format and the user and group IDs numerically, including hidden files
+6-firstdirectory - This script creates a directory within another directory